pingle14/globe-observer-utils/README.md

 - `downloadtest`: tests for functions that download GLOBE data over the internet.
 - `cleanup`: tests for functions involved in the cleanup procedure

 To specifically call a subset of tests, the `-m` flag must be used (e.g. `pytest -m "landcover"`).
-Using the `or` keyword can be used to include multiple subsets (e.g. `pytest -m "landcover or mosquito"`), but do note that the current markers aren't mutually exclusive.
+Using the `or` keyword can be used to include multiple subsets (e.g. `pytest -m "landcover or mosquito"`), but do note that the current markers aren't mutually exclusive (the `and` keyword accomplishes this).
 Using the `not` keyword can be used to exclude subsets (e.g. `pytest -m "not downloadtest"`), this is particularly useful for excluding the download tests as those tend to take a considerable amount of time.

 ### Previewing Documentation
 The documentation for this package is built by the [pdoc module](https://github.com/mitmproxy/pdoc).